 An Invitation: Building the Quaker Community We Want to Be

 Announcing the Youth Programs theme for the coming year, and the hope that local meetings will consider our invitation to collaborate and use this theme in some way in your ministry with children and youth!
 How can we all model preparation, formation, and belonging in our programs, build bridges between local meetings and the wider PYM community, and nurture our young people feeling authentically connected to the Quaker Way?
-Watch for more specific curriculum resource-sharing in July, to support interest in thematic planning between our circles of spiritual community.
+Watch for more specific curriculum resource-sharing this summer, to support interest in thematic planning between our circles of spiritual community.

 “Building the Quaker Community We Want to Be” will show up in different ways in the Children & Families, Middle School Friends, and Young Friends programs.
 Staff are excited about plans for the coming year, which include resuming the monthly online Giant Children’s Meeting and Youth-led Meeting for Worship programs in September.
 The Youth Programs calendar will be published in time to share at Annual Sessions; carefully-planned opportunities for in-person gathering at appropriate times are on it.